meloncatty/meloncatty/README.md

 🌞 Hello!
 I'm Krista Handel, an independent front-end web developer.
 My areas of focus within web development are accessibility, responsive design, and performance.
 My main tools are JavaScript, HTML, and CSS.
+I've been working on adding TypeScript to my developer toolbox.

 🌱 I’m currently sharpening my CSS skills and building upon my web performance knowledge.
 I am patiently waiting to hear back from the Trusted Tester team so that I can become certified.